| Some preachers

 preachers, orators, writers, editors, and college founders

 within the Church of Christ over the past 100 years.
+Since we have

 these influences, it behooves us to examine our doctrines as to